fortrabbit/blog/php-and-js.md

 I would like to see ‘PHP AND JS' as well.
 But I am not sure if the current answers are enough.
 It seems to me that the JS world is currently extending classical flat file Jamstack apps by more dynamic features (server side rendering to some extend).

-We have been discussing ideas to provide hosting for Javascript based applications for almost a decade.
+We have been discussing ideas to provide hosting for JavaScript based applications for almost a decade.
 So far we have been hesitant.
 Everything in JS world is changing so fast.
 Putting out a service means commitment for many years.
 For the new platform we will start by providing integrated tooling to run `npm` tasks during deployment for all kind of build processes.
 We are also exploring ideas to include a Node.js runtime available with the apps (early stages).

 Please don't hesitate to share your requirements and use cases with us.
 We are eager to learn.